 Seemingly always on call, grandparents are dependable, unpaid caregivers and babysitters.
 They provide financial and emotional support, too.
 In some families, the grandparents have a grandbaby living with them, although the child has not been legally placed in their custody.
 Most want permanent orders to stabilize the child’s situation.
 Arizona law recognizes how maintaining the grande familia is in the best interests of the child.
-In reality, though, the grandparents’ relationship with their grandchild is usually beneficial to the well-being of the whole family.
+In reality, the grandparents’ relationship with their grandchild is usually beneficial to the well-being of the whole family.

 The Arizona grandparents’ rights statute (discussed in detail below) makes no distinction between maternal and paternal grandparents.
 Nor does the law prefer one generation of grandparents over another.
 So long as access is in the best interests of the child, the greater the grandparent the better!

+How do grandparents’ rights work in Arizona?
 There could be desperate circumstances that make a grandparent want to rescue a grandchild.
 But when a grandparent desires shared custody with a legal parent, as attorneys we sometimes have to deliver disappointing news.
 Current Arizona law does not provide for joint legal decision-making between a legal parent and a non-parent.
 Unless the grandparent or non-parent legally adopts the child, there is no right to shared legal decision-making.